LamprosYfantis/networkx/doc/release/api_1.9.rst

 6. The functions that implement flow algorithms (i.e., :samp:`preflow_push`,
    :samp:`edmonds_karp`, :samp:`shortest_augmenting_path` and
    :samp:`ford_fulkerson`) are not imported to the base NetworkX namespace.
+You
+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

+      have to explicitly import them from the flow package:

+   >>> from networkx import (ford_fulkerson, preflow_push,
+   ...        edmonds_karp, shortest_augmenting_path)  # doctest: +SKIP

+   7. We also added a capacity-scaling minimum cost flow algorithm:

-You have to explicitly import them from the flow package:
+   have to explicitly import them from the flow package:

 >>> from networkx.algorithms.flow import (ford_fulkerson, preflow_push,